jskyle/trivia-game/README.md

-## How to run Truthy Falsy Quiz in an Dev enviornment
+# Truthy Falsy Quiz

-The truthy falsy game is a true false game allowing users to customize the number of questions, and difficulty of questions.

-The game also stores a token idea to allow users to continue playing without seeing the same question over again. (as long as the database doesn't run out of questions.)

-1. unzip the file
-2. npm install or yarn install to install all dependencies
-3. npm start or yarn run to start the project
-4. enjoy!
+True false quiz utilizing the Open Trivia DB API.
+The game allows users to select difficulty, and number of questions.
+Built using React, Redux, Immer, Typescript and Bootstrap.